-On November 9, 2017, the Corporation announced that the TSX approved the notice of its intention to make a normal course issuer bid ("NCIB").
-Pursuant to the terms of the NCIB, the Corporation may purchase its own Common Shares for cancellation through the facilities of the TSX at the prevailing market price of the Common Shares.
-It is expected that the maximum number of Shares which may be purchased by the Corporation during the NCIB will not exceed 12,188,761, being approximately 5% of 243,775,228 (representing the number of issued and outstanding Common Shares as of October 31, 2017).
-The average daily trading volume (the "ADTV") of the Common Shares on the TSX for the six-month period ended October 31, 2017 was 178,660.
-Under the rules of the TSX, the Corporation is entitled to repurchase during the same trading day on the TSX up to 25% of the ADTV of the Common Shares, being 44,665 Common Shares, except where such purchases are made in accordance with the "block purchase" exemption under applicable TSX policy.
-The Corporation will effect purchases at varying times commencing on November 15, 2017 and ending on November 14, 2018.
-To facilitate repurchases under the NCIB, the Corporation entered into an automatic repurchase plan with TD Securities Inc. (the "Broker").
-The automatic repurchase plan allows for purchases by the Corporation of the Common Shares when the Corporation would ordinarily be prevented from making purchases due to regulatory restriction or self-imposed blackout periods.
-Purchases will be made by the Broker based upon the parameters prescribed by the TSX and the terms of the parties' written agreement.
-During the fiscal year ended December 31, 2017, the Corporation did not purchase any Common Shares for cancellation.
+On November 12, 2018, the Corporation announced that the TSX approved the notice of its intention to make a normal course issuer bid ("2018 - 2019 NCIB").
+Pursuant to the terms of the 2018 - 2019 NCIB, the Corporation may purchase its own Common Shares for cancellation through the facilities of the TSX at the prevailing market price of the Common Shares.
+It is expected that the maximum number of Common Shares which may be purchased by the Corporation during the 2018 - 2019 NCIB will not exceed 12,633,752, being approximately 5% of 252,675,049 (representing the number of issued and outstanding Common Shares as of October 31, 2018).
+The average daily trading volume of the Common Shares on the TSX for the six-month period ended October 31, 2018 was 403,474.
+Under the rules of the TSX, the Corporation is entitled to repurchase during the same trading day on the TSX up to 25% of the average daily trading volume of the Common Shares, being 100,868 Common Shares, except where such purchases are made in accordance with the "block purchase" exemption under applicable TSX policy.
+The Corporation will effect purchases at varying times commencing on November 15, 2018 and ending on November 14, 2019.
+To facilitate repurchases under the NCIB, the Corporation entered into an automatic repurchase plan with TD Securities Inc. The automatic repurchase plan allows for purchases by the Corporation of the Common Shares when the Corporation would ordinarily be prevented from making purchases due to regulatory restriction or self-imposed blackout periods.
+Purchases will be made by TD Securities Inc. based upon the parameters prescribed by the TSX and the terms of the parties' written agreement.
+As of December 31, 2018, the Corporation had not purchased any Common Shares under the 2018-2019 NCIB.